abdulawalarif/user_app/README.md

-# E-commerce with Flutter dart and firebase
+# E-commerce app with Flutter Dart and Firebase

-## This E-commerce project is for user and there is another app for admin to manage the shop [Admin app](https://github.com/abdulawalarif/shop_owner_app.git)
+## This E-commerce project is for user app and there is another app for admin to manage the shop [Admin app](https://github.com/abdulawalarif/shop_owner_app.git)

 **It's a fully fledged application for small business**